$3M Production Line Employee Settlement

 The production line employees wore personal protective equipment and were instructed to put on this protective gear seven minutes before the start of their scheduled shift, but they were not paid for that time.

 Most employees were unable to don the protective gear in that short amount of time.
 It actually took them around 15 minutes before their shift started to go to their lockers, gather their tools, protective gear, and smocks, and clean and sanitize it all before putting it on.
-Likewise, the employees were not paid for the time they spent after clocking out – removing their protective gear and cleaning and sanitizing it before going home for the day.
+Likewise, the employees were not paid for the time they spent after clocking out – removing, cleaning, and sanitizing their protective gear before going home for the day.